wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-breakout-room-application-in-javascript-with-vonage-video-api.md

 }
 ```

-For these breakoutRoomSignal messages, the app takes actions accordingly, for example for 'participantMoved', it moves the participant to the assigned room.
+For these `breakoutRoomSignal` messages, the app takes actions accordingly, for example for `participantMoved`, it moves the participant to the assigned room.

 ```javascript
 if (mMessage.breakoutRoomSignal.message === 'participantMoved' && roomAssigned && (!currentRoomAssigned || currentRoomAssigned.id !== roomAssigned.id)) {